2024-2025 BALL IN HAND POOL LEAGUE RULES

 5. If the breaker makes a legal break and does not pocket a ball, his opponent then shoots, having an open table.

-6. NOTE: Making the 8-ball on the break, or making the 8-ball and scratching, or knocking the 8-ball off of the table during the break WILL NOT be a loss, even if there is more than one break.
+6. NOTE: Making the 8-ball made on the break, or making the 8-ball and scratching, or knocking the 8-ball off of the table during the break WILL NOT be a loss, even if there is more than one break.
 When the 8-ball is pocketed on the break, the breaker may opt for a re-rack or have the 8-ball spotted and continue shooting.
 Should the breaker pocket the 8-ball and scratch or knock the 8-ball off of the table during the break, the incoming player has the option of spotting the 8-ball or re-racking and assuming the break.

 7. NOTE: If the 8-ball is made on the break, the breaker will pay to retrieve the 8-ball.
 If the breaker refuses to do so, he/she will forfeit the game.